+Task Publications:

-Task Publications: - Annual Activity Report - Regional Initiatives Status Review Report - Market Monitoring Report - REMIT Report - Brochures, leaflets - Other publications Overview (status) The Agency publishes a number of reports and other publications, some mandated by legal requirements, others on its own initiatives.
+- Annual Activity Report

+- Regional Initiatives Status Review Report

+- Market Monitoring Report

+- REMIT Report - Brochures, leaflets - Other publications Overview (status) The Agency publishes a number of reports and other publications, some mandated by legal requirements, others on its own initiatives.
 While most of these reports are drafted at the operational departments' level, they also require communication inputs (ranging from the design to all aspects related to their publication, presentation and promotion).
 Objectives and Outputs In the Annual Activity Report the Agency reports yearly on its activities and achievements in relation to the tasks assigned to it in a specific year.
 The Regional Initiatives Status Review Report, aims to promote the early implementation of some of the most critical rules for the integration of the electricity and gas markets.
 It also aims to promote transparency towards stakeholders, informing them on progress achieved in RIs, obstacles faced during the year and indicate the way forward.
 In the Market Monitoring Report the Agency provides an assessment of the progress made towards the implementation of the Third Energy Legislative Package ('the 3rd Package') and the completion of the internal energy market.
-This report is issued together with the Council of European Energy Regulators (CEER).
-In the REMIT Report the Agency reports on its activities under the Regulation on wholesale energy market integrity and transparency (REMIT).
-The aim is to assess the operation and transparency of different categories of market places and ways of trading and if necessary make

-- Other publications: Besides its major publications, the Agency also prepares brochures and specific leaflets in all EU official languages for events and visits.
+This report is issued together with the Council of European Energy Regulators (CEER). - In the REMIT Report the Agency reports on its activities under the Regulation on wholesale energy market integrity and transparency (REMIT).
+The aim is to assess the operation and transparency of different categories of market places and ways of trading and if necessary make recommendations to the Commission as regards market rules, standards, and procedures which could improve market integrity and the functioning of the internal market.
+Other publications: Besides its major publications, the Agency also prepares brochures and specific leaflets in all EU official languages for events and visits.
 These leaflets in all EU languages are also accessible digitally from the Agency's web homepage.
 The Agency also publishes many other sectorial reports on specific issues related to gas and electricity.
-Performance indicators and targets (deadlines) AAR: Published by 15 June.
-Over 10 website hits within one month of publication.
-Regional Initiatives Report Work on track to enable publication in January 2017.
-Market Monitoring Report Expected completion date: November 2016.
-Over 75 website hits within one month of publication.
+Performance indicators and targets AAR:

+(deadlines) - Published by 15 June. - Over 10 website hits within one month of publication.
+Regional Initiatives Report - Work on track to enable publication in January 2017.
+Market Monitoring Report - Expected completion date: November 2016. - Over 75 website hits within one month of publication.
 Reader survey: 2/3 majority of respondents satisfied or highly satisfied.
-REMIT Report Expected submission of the 3rd Annual Report of REMIT: Q2 2016.
+REMIT Report - Expected submission of the 3rd Annual Report of REMIT: Q2 2016.
 Over 30 website hits within one month of the publication of the report.
 Other publications Informing the general public and stakeholders on the Agency's activities, both general and more specific ones.
 The material is regularly updated to reflect new tasks assigned to the Agency.
 Staff 0.6 FTE Risks No appreciable risks.